yzhai64/fh-agents-course/units/en/unit2/smolagents/code_agents.md

 Alfred needs to calculate when everything would be ready if he started preparing now, in case they need assistance from other superheroes.

-When creating the agent, we use `additional_authorized_imports` to allow the datetime module.
 Code execution has strict security measures - imports outside a predefined safe list are blocked by default.
 However, you can authorize additional imports by passing them as strings in `additional_authorized_imports`.
 For more details on secure code execution, see the official [guide](https://huggingface.co/docs/smolagents/tutorials/secure_code_execution).

+When creating the agent, we ill use `additional_authorized_imports` to allow for importing the `datetime` module.

 ```python
 from smolagents import CodeAgent, HfApiModel